ErfanRiahi/Todo-List/README.md

 # APS-TodoList

-use `yarn i` to install all necessary package
+use `yarn` to install all necessary package and `yarn dev` to run the project